xkollar/xkollar.github.io/data/posts/2018-01-29-shift-to-gray.markdown

 nomads go and they know better than interrupting each other's solitude.
 They embrace grey.

 Colour of minimal energy.
-White being energetic, overpowering.
-Grey is not that wasteful, yet it reveals enough so it can be seen that there is nothing, unlike pitch black.
+Not as wasteful as energeting and overpowering white, yet revealing enough so that it is clear there is nothling, not leaving anything for imagination, unlike black.
 It is truly colour of death.
 Neither black, mysterious and promising, nor white, inviting and pure.
 Just realistic grey of acceptance.

 One used to believe eyes can not be grey.
 One was mistaken.